 How to Make Royal Icing with a Hand Mixer

-When I started making cookies I didn’t own a KitchenAid mixer.
-I purchased one after a year or so because I thought it would make things easier.
-It did make things easier but, you don’t have to have one to make sugar cookies and royal icing.
-I wanted to put together a little video to shows How to Make Royal Icing with a Hand Mixer just to show you it can be done and I have done it many, many times.
+When I started making cookies I didn’t own a KitchenAid Stand Mixer.
+After a year or so of making cookies, I bought one because I thought it would make things easier.
+It did make things easier, but you don’t have to have one to make sugar cookies and royal icing.
+I wanted to put together a little video to shows How to Make Royal Icing with a Hand Mixer just to show you it can be done and I’ve done it many, many times.

 How to Make Royal Icing with a Hand Mixer:

 Speaking of easy, did you see the way I added water to my icing until it became the consistency I was looking for?
+A simple little spray bottle is a great way to get your royal icing the consistency you’re looking for without making the icing too thin.
 Well, that amazing tip came from Gail at One Tough Cookie.
 When she shared that tip, my life got a lot easier!
 I use the spray bottle to get the icing consistency I want and I never add too much water.
-Thanks Gail!
+Thanks, Gail!
 You are brilliant!

 And you did it all with a hand dandy little hand mixer.
-Now that you know how to make royal icing with a hand mixer, what is stopping you from makeing cookies?
+Now that you know how to make royal icing with a hand mixer, what is stopping you from making cookies?
 NOTHING!
-I can’t wait to see what you make!
+I can’t wait to see what you make so please tag me and share your beautiful cookie photos!